 Weather forecast for tomorrow

-The temperature is predicted to vary between a maximum of a moderately hot 78.8°F and a minimum of a refreshing 62.6°F.
+The temperature will vary between a maximum of a warm 77°F and a minimum of an enjoyable 60.8°F.

 Long term weather forecast